 Length: 7 pages

-This bill was introduced on April 14, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 14, 2005, in a previous session of Congress, but it did not receive a vote.

 Apr 14, 2005